neosun100/Step1X-Edit-Docker/GEdit-Bench/EVAL.md

      ```
    - This will output scores broken down by edit category and provide aggregate metrics

+# Notice
+We observed that the evaluation scores from GPT-4o exhibit a degree of volatility.
+Even for the same input image at the same time point, the scores may fluctuate, with a typical variation of around 0.1.

+To facilitate reproducibility, we have released the [intermediate results](https://huggingface.co/datasets/Shiyu95/gedit_results) of our model evaluations.
+Evaluating these results using the Qwen model should allow for full reproduction of the values reported in our paper.

 # Acknowledgements

 This project builds upon and adapts code from the following excellent repositories: